owainlewis/owainlewis.com/content/bifunctor.md

 % Bifunctor
 % Owain Lewis
-% 28/04/2020
+% 28/03/2020

 # Bifunctor

-**Status: WIP**

 This article will look at bifunctors, and how they can be used in the real world.
 This article assumes some knowlege of functors.
+A simple way to think about bifunctor is as a functor of two arguments.

 A bifunctor is a type class of types which give rise to two independent, covariant functors.
 Some common uses of bifunctor include mapping over `Either` and `Tuple2` types.
 While functor provides a map operation that takes a function `A = >B` and applies that function over a context `F[A] => F[B]`, a bifunctor offers us the bimap operation which takes two functions `(A = >B, C => D)` and applies one or both of these functions over a context.

 In Haskell, we can define a bifunctor as: